F5Networks/f5-declarative-onboarding/docs/prereqs.rst

 - Beginning with DO 1.8.0, the DO RPM, Postman collection, and checksum files will no longer be located in the **/dist** directory in the Declarative Onboarding repository on GitHub.
 These files can be found on the |release|, as **Assets**.

+- Archival of community supported container solution
-- **IMPORTANT**: The Community-Supported solution for DO running in a Docker container is being archived as of DO 1.16.
+   ..
+IMPORTANT:: The Community-Supported solution for DO running in a Docker container is being archived as of DO 1.16.
 F5 will no longer provide new versions of DO running in a container.

 - Declarative Onboarding gathers non-identifiable usage data for the purposes of improving the product as outlined in the end user license agreement for BIG-IP.
 To opt out of data collection, disable BIG-IP system's phone home feature as described in |phone|